Children's Health Uses 3-D Display to Study Patients' Organs

-3-D model printing has been around for years, helping doctors navigate anatomy of hearts, but now Children's Health is the only pediatric heart system in North Texas to collaborate on the development of 3-D display technology.
+3-D model printing has been around for years, helping doctors navigate anatomy of hearts, but now Children's Health is the only pediatric heart system in North Texas to develop 3-D display technology specific to its patient population.

 Wearing 3-D glasses, doctors can interact with the hologram to study a patient's heart before surgery.